brainlife/cli/README.md

     --type neuro/anat/t1w \
     --project_id xxxxxxxxxxxxxxxxxx \
     --subject 12345 \
-    /home/userid/mydata/t1
+    /home/userid/mydata/12345/t1
 ```

 --type is where you specify the datatype that you are uploading.
-For now, it support following datatypes

-`neuro/anat/t1w`
-`neuro/anat/t2w`

-Must have ..  `t1.nii.gz`
+`neuro/anat/t1w` `neuro/anat/t2w` should have .. `t1.nii.gz`

-`neuro/dwi`

-Must have .. `dwi.nii.gz` `dwi.bvecs` `dwi.bvals`
+`neuro/dwi` should have `dwi.nii.gz` `dwi.bvecs` `dwi.bvals`

+`neuro/track` should have `track.tck

 --project_id can be found by going to https://brain-life.org/warehouse/#/projects and clicking on the project.
 The project id can be found as part of the URL.

 Once imported, you should be able to find your datasets on brain-life.org.
+If your dataset is incorrectly uploaded, you can remove them at brain-life.org.

 ###  Other Options